neondatabase/website/content/docs/guides/guides-intro.md

 <DetailIconCards>

-<a href="/docs/introduction/autoscaling" description="Learn about  Autoscaling" icon="ladder">Learn about Autoscaling</a>
+<a href="/docs/introduction/autoscaling" description="Find out how autoscaling can reduce your costs." icon="ladder">Learn about Autoscaling</a>

 <a href="/docs/guides/autoscaling-guide" description="Enable Autoscaling to automatically scale compute resources on demand" icon="ladder">Enable Autoscaling</a>